MManoah/lol-champion-and-skin-count/README.md

 **YOU MUST BE LOGGED INTO THE LEAGUE CLIENT BEFORE YOU RUN THE APPLICATION**

-[Click Here To Download Application](https://github.com/MManoah/lol-champion-and-skin-count/releases/download/V.2.1/Champion.And.Skin.Count.zip) then extract all the files somewhere and run Champion And Skin Grabber.exe
+[Click Here To Download Application](https://github.com/MManoah/lol-champion-and-skin-count/releases/download/V.2.1/Champion.And.Skin.Count.zip) then extract all the files somewhere and run Champion And Skin Count.exe

 [Releases](https://github.com/MManoah/lol-champion-and-skin-grabber/releases/)